How Much is LinkedIn Premium? Finding the Right Plan for Your Needs

 Recruiter plans provide substantial value for:

-Technical recruiters like David Miller handling multiple open roles
+Technical recruiters handling multiple open roles

 Recruiting agencies managing client searches